 Both Medicare and private health can help lower the cost of gender confirmation surgery in Australia.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Is sex reassignment covered by Medicare?
+Is gender confirmation surgery covered by Medicare?

 - Penis amputation

 - Exploration of spermatic cord

 Medicare can also cover your GP visits, blood tests, psychological counselling and a few prescriptions – again, with the right referrals from your doctor.

 Unfortunately though, you'll still face significant out-of-pocket expenses.
 This is because specialist care for trans people and those with gender dysphoria is in extremely short supply in Australia.
 Most surgeries are performed privately and private doctors are free to charge more than what a public facility would (this is called the gap).
 Because there is such a short supply, fees are likely to be high.
 Medicare will pay 75-85% of the MBS fee but you could still be faced with thousands of dollars left to pay.